 I have always been a person with lots of questions, about myself, about how things - and people - are organised the way they are.
 These questions have kept me curious and interested in relationships and systems in our world.

-My love of reading has played a big role in supporting and sustaining my curiosity and passion for social justice, and something more fundamental about understanding others.
+My love of reading has played a big role in supporting and sustaining my curiosity and passion, and something more fundamental about understanding others.

 I spent a lot of my life hiding - mostly from myself - and feeling broken.

-I studied various subjects and undertook various trainings but it was only in discovering Gestalt Psychotherapy - and the excitement I felt in that discovery - that I committed to long term personal therapy and knew I'd found something both new, which could sustain me and yet familiar, which made sense to me.
+In discovering Gestalt Psychotherapy - and the excitement I felt in that discovery - I committed to long term personal therapy and knew I'd found something both new and yet familiar, which made sense to me.

 As I came to a place of greater aliveness and fulfilment I knew this was how I wanted to support others to feel more connected with life.

-My hope is clients don't feel the need to work with me for the long term, although I know the value this can have for individuals.
+My hope is clients don't feel the need to work with me for the long term, although I know the value this can have.

 I completed training with Edinburgh Gestalt Institute in 2019.
-As I work towards accreditation - and I consider myself to always be learning - I am especially interested in feelings and experiences around play, power, difference and belonging.
+As I work towards accreditation - and I consider myself to always be learning - I am especially interested in play, power, difference and belonging.